mtrifonov-design/pinsandcurves-engine/README.md

 > This project is in its very early stages of development.
 > It started as the render engine behind [**Pins and Curves**](https://pinsandcurves.app), a motion design editor.
-> I'd love for it to evolve into a shared open-source effort (which probably will entail finding a new name).
+> I'd love for it to evolve into a shared open-source effort (likely under a new name).
 > If you'd like to get involved during this formative period, please contact me at [martin@pinsandcurves.app](mailto:martin@pinsandcurves.app)

 ## Example: Default Triangle